Solo Travel in Mongolia

 Venture out in the countryside and it’s a different story as the Mongolian nomads are very friendly and will welcome you into their gets (yurts) and culture.

 Mongolia is a challenging country, not just because of the language barrier but because of the harsh climate.
-But, if you like a challenge and want to experience Mongolian culture then it’s definitely an interesting country to visit whether you travel here on a group tour or independently.
+But, if you like a challenge and want to experience Mongolian culture then it’s definitely an interesting country to visit whether you travel here with a Mongolian travel tours company or independently (see the group tour section below).

 Mongolia is a landlocked country and bordered by Russia and China.
 It is the 18th largest country in the world and divided into 21 provinces.
 Called the ‘Land of The Blue Sky,' the country has 250 days of sunshine every year but it also has the World’s coldest capital, and a harsh climate with temperatures as low as minus 30 degrees celsius in the winter months.

-Mongolia was once a strong empire led by Genghis Khan.
+Mongolia was once a strong empire led by Genghis Khan (one of the most famous Mongolians).
 Mongolians conquered more than 50 countries and united half of the populated world.
 After routing the Chinese army Mongolia proclaimed its independence on July 11 1921.
 Closely aligned with the Soviet Union, Communism ended in 1990 during the Mongolian Revolution which led to a new constitution.

 The country has a divide of rich and poor with extreme temperatures and vast territory.
 The landscape is divided into different regional parts: Gobi and desert zones in the south, flat and steppe zones in the east, taiga and forest zones in the north, and highest rocky mountain ranges in the west.